 - the distribution takes place within three years of when the company ceased trading

-- the relevant conditions (points 1, 2 and 3 above) were met in the 12 months prior to the company ceasing to trade.
+- the three qualifying conditions (listed above) were met in the 24 months prior to the company ceasing to trade.

 Deadlines for claiming Entrepreneurs’ Relief